POLIS 2130 - International Political Economy

 - Assessment must maintain academic standards.

-Assessment Related RequirementsThe major essay must be submitted both through the Assignments link and to Turnitin (both on MyUni).
+Assessment Related RequirementsThe research essay must be submitted both through the Assignments link and to Turnitin (both on MyUni).

 SubmissionThe major essay must be submitted both through the Assignments link and to Turnitin (both on MyUni).